 Did You Know?
 Wild bears will eat nothing except the succulent, juicy blueberries when they are in season.
 It has been documented that they will travel, with an empty stomach, from ten to fifteen miles per day to sniff out a blueberry patch.

 July was proclaimed National Blueberry Month by the United States Department of Agriculture on May 8th, 1999.
 They are grown in 35 states in the US, and the United States produces over 90% of all of the blueberries in the world.

 North America is the world’s leading blueberry producer, accounting for nearly 90% of world production at the present time.
 Cultivated berries are grown in more than 30 states as well as in British Columbia.
 During the summer, blueberries ripen from June through August depending on the variety.
 July is also known as National Blueberry Month.
 Take advantage of this delicious berry by freezing some for the winter.
 Pulling out summer blueberries in the winter to make muffins, pancakes, waffles or pie is a real treat.

-History: The early American Indians valued the wild blueberries.
+History: Native Americans valued the wild blueberries in their diet.
 They called them “star berries” because at the blossom end of each berry, the calyx forms a perfect five-pointed star.
 Their legends tell of a time when children were dying of hunger during a famine and the Great Spirit sent “star berries” to feed them.
 Early settlers also cherished the fruit as a staple ingredient in foods and medicines.
 They incorporated the berries into their diets, eating them fresh off the bush and adding them to soups, stews, and many other foods.

 1 pint fresh blueberries = 3/4 pound or 2 1/2 cups blueberries